 2. The quality of the experience is high - but there are opportunities to improve further.

 Overall, customers love the experience of digital assurance.
 However, the challenge is that there is no perfect standard of what should and can be done digitally, versus what needs to happen in person.
-It’s down to LRQA staff to work with their customers to develop a customized plan for the optimal mix of in-person and digital audits.
+It’s down to LRQA staff to work with their customers to develop a customised plan for the optimal mix of in-person and digital audits.

 3. A clear set of benefits have emerged.